localstack/docs/content/en/user-guide/tools/lambda-tools/debugging/index.md

 The debugger can also act as a server by changing the drop-down "Debugger mode" to "Listen to remote JVM".
 In this case you should not set `LAMBDA_DOCKER_FLAGS` since the port will be exposed on your host instead of the Lambda container.
+Compared to the previous setup the "Wait Remote Debugger Server" run configuration should also be removed and instead tick the mark at "Auto restart" after switching to the "Listen to remote JVM" mode.

 For the Lambda function you will have to adjust the environment variable to `"_JAVA_OPTIONS": "-Xshare:off -agentlib:jdwp=transport=dt_socket,server=n,address=172.17.0.1:5050,suspend=y,onuncaught=n"`.
 Notice the `address=172.17.0.1:5050`.